*This post may contain affiliate links. Please see my disclosure for more details!*

-- Freeze your Creme Eggs till solid.
+- Freeze your Creme Eggs until solid.
 This usually takes at least 60 minutes!

 - Preheat your oven to 220C/200C Fan!

-- Beat together your Butter and Sugar until fluffy, and then add in your Vanilla and Egg and beat again till smooth.
+- Beat together your butter and sugar until fluffy, and then add in your vanilla and egg and beat again until smooth.

-- Add in the finely chopped chocolate and mix till combined.
+- Add in the finely chopped chocolate and mix until combined.

 - As you scoop each cookie, flatten the dough slightly, and add the frozen Creme Egg to the middle and make sure the cookie surrounds the Creme Egg fully!

 - They will be balls of cookie in the end!

 - Line 2 LARGE trays with parchment paper - and add 6 cookies to each tray.
 Each cookie might spread a bit whilst baking, so you want room for them to grow!